Matchroom boss Eddie Hearn is coming under increasing pressure to pit star fighter Anthony Joshua in a unification match-up with Deontay Wilder.

 Putting an agreement in place with Wilder takes away any doubt surrounding a massive June or July stadium outing and means both champions would have several months to prepare for their encounter.

-Fury is unlikely to be fully ready until the end of 2018 or even the summer of 2019, which would leave Joshua and Wilder free to unify the belts further and even squeeze in another multi-strap battle with Joseph Parker by the end of the year.
+Fury is unlikely to be fully ready until the end of 2018 or even the summer of 2019, which would leave Joshua and Wilder free to unify the belts further.
+He could even squeeze in another multi-strap battle with Joseph Parker by the end of the year.